ipraba/Bean/README.md

 License
 -------
-EPContactsPicker is available under the MIT license.
-See the [LICENSE](https://github.com/ipraba/EPContactsPicker/blob/master/LICENSE) file for more info.
+Bean is available under the MIT license.
+See the [LICENSE](https://github.com/ipraba/Bean/blob/master/LICENSE) file for more info.

 Contributors
 ------------